evansbenj/BIO722.md/3_read_mapping.md

 Here, as previously, the vertical bar `|` is a "pipe" that sends the information from the command before it to the command after it.
 So the data you generated from `samtools` will be parsed with the unix `awk` command.
 This will add the values of the third column `$3` to a variable called `sum` and then at the end (`END`) print out the word `Average` followed by the quotient `sum/NR` where `NR` is a built in variable that keeps track of the number of records.
 A good description of `awk` is [here](http://www.folkstalk.com/2011/12/good-examples-of-awk-command-in-unix.html).

-## Practice Problem 5 (for home): De-multiplexing the complete dataset and mapping the data to your reference chromosome for one individual

-Using the same pipeline we have just gone through, please do the following:
-* demultiplex the complete dataset
-* rename the resulting fastq files to match the sample names instead of the barcode sequences
-* map the complete data from one individual (e.g. PF515) to your reference chromosome.
+## Practice Problem 3 (for home)

-Now, using the idxstats options of [samtools](http://www.htslib.org/doc/samtools-0.1.19.html) please check how many reads mapped to your chromosome for your mapped data and how many failed to map.
+Using the idxstats options of [samtools](http://www.htslib.org/doc/samtools-0.1.19.html) please check how many reads mapped to your chromosome for your mapped data and how many failed to map.
 Do you know why so many failed to map?

 ## OK, if this all went smoothly we are now ready to automate the alignments with a bash script.
 Please click [here](https://github.com/evansbenj/BIO722.md/blob/main/4_automating_readmapping_for_multiple_samples.md) to go to the next page.